Spy Kids: Mission Critical: Production

-Spy Kids: Mission Critical was produced by The Weinstein Company and Netflix and was scheduled for release in 2018.
-The first and second seasons each consist of 10 episodes and was produced by Mainframe Studios.
+The production was announced as a production by The Weinstein Company and Netflix and was scheduled for release in 2018.
+The two seasons each consist of 10 episodes and were co-produced by Mainframe Studios as part of a deal between its parent company, Wow Unlimited Media, TWC and Netflix.

-The series was announced by Mike Fleming, Jr. with Michael Hefferon and Sean Jara as show's creators.
-The show's villains were described to be "colorful" as the protagonists.
+Mike Fleming, Jr. of Deadline Hollywood announced the composition, look and style of the series whose creators were revealed as Michael Hefferon, president of Rainmaker Studios (which would be consolidated under Mainframe Studios itself in 2020) and Sean Jara, who created the Nickelodeon series Mysticons the year prior.
+The villains in the show were described to be as "colorful" as the protagonists.
 The series was said to contain "as much comedy as wish fulfillment".
 FM DeMarco is the head writer of the series.
-WOW!
-Unlimited Media Inc.'s Vancouver-based Mainframe Studios, the TV division of Rainmaker Entertainment, partnered with the Weinstein Company to produce the series, with the series having a multi-season commitment.
 John Tellegen was one of the show's writers.
-Robert Rodriguez and Bob Weinstein were executive producers due to Harvey Weinstein firing, making it the first Weinstein Company title not to have Harvey's involvement.
+Robert Rodriguez and Bob Weinstein served executive producers due to the firing of the latter's brother Harvey, thus making it the first Weinstein Company title not to have Harvey's involvement.

-Ashley Bornancin, Carter Hastings, Travis Turner, Mira Sorvino, Tom Kenny and Christian Lanz voiced Carmen, Juni, PSI, Ingrid, Golden Brain and Gregorio respectively.
+Ashley Bornancin, Carter Hastings, Travis Turner, Mira Sorvino, Tom Kenny and Christian Lanz were announced as voice cast for Carmen, Juni, PSI, Ingrid, Golden Brain and Gregorio respectively.
 FM De Marco said that he had "many inspirations for the series but it has its own very specific style and attitude".
 He also said that the show has a nice mix of all kinds of humor, and contains old and new characters.
 Travis Turner faced controversy for being cast as the voice of PSI, a black character, since Travis himself is white.
-On April 18, 2 days before the show's launch, the Weinstein Company was removed as distributor.
-Dimension Television, a division of Dimension Films, took over production for the first 2 seasons and is credited.
-Bob Weinstein's name was also removed from the show, but he was credited in 4 episodes.
+Just before the 18 April launch, the Weinstein Company was removed and replaced with Dimension Television, the television label of Dimension Films, which handled production in-series, as the distributor.
+Bob Weinstein's name was also removed from the show's credits in all but 4 episodes.